Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Paul Bruijn, who is part of the BIER Steering Committee, leader for the Energy & Climate working group, and participant in the Benchmarking working group, started his environmental career back in 1989 as a HEINEKEN research scientist.
 He’s been with the company ever since and has grown into the role of Senior Global Lead for Safety and Environment.
 He also represents BIER and provides input into the European Commission’s Product Environmental Footprint (PEF) pilots.

-Another long-time representative to BIER, Ron Bohlmeijer specializes in corporate water stewardship and water risk identification and mitigation.
+Another long-time representative to BIER, Ron Bohlmeijer, specializes in corporate water stewardship and water risk identification and mitigation.
 So, it’s no surprise that he is currently HEINEKEN’s Senior Global Water Leader and is part of the Water working group.
-He’s also signed on to be part of our Technology working group.
+He’s also part of our Technology working group.

 Molson Coors and MillerCoors

-Representing the company on the BIER Steering Committee and within the Water working group is Kim Marotta, Global Senior Director of Corporate Responsibility.
-She has nearly 15 years of corporate responsibility and sustainability experience in the beverage sector under her belt, plus 13 years as a trial attorney.
+Representing the company on the BIER Steering Committee and within the Water working group is Kim Marotta, Global Senior Director of Corporate Responsibility and Alcohol Policy.
+She has 15 years of corporate responsibility and sustainability experience in the beverage sector under her belt, plus 13 years as a trial attorney.
 Kim keeps her fingers on the pulse of sustainability and industry news, sharing her industry knowledge via a carefully curated weekly newsletter throughout Molson Coors and MillerCoors, in addition to her ongoing cross-department strategy and project collaboration.

-In addition, several other Molson Coors and MillerCoors leaders are active in BIER including: Michael Glade, Director of International Water Resources and Real Estate; John Morgan, Global Sustainability Manager; Natalie Lau, Corporate Responsibility Manager; Gregory Miller, who works in energy management; Diane Wagner, who works in corporate responsibility communications; and Nicola Helfert, Corporate Responsibility Manager.
+In addition, several other Molson Coors and MillerCoors leaders are active in BIER including: John Morgan, Global Sustainability Manager; Natalie Lau, Corporate Responsibility Manager; Gregory Miller, Director of On-Premise National Accounts; and Diane Wagner, who works in corporate responsibility communications.

 Ocean Spray’s business is rooted in collaboration, so it’s no surprise that the company committed to driving collective innovation by joining BIER.